TheLokj/WizardEye/README.md

 ...
 │   ├── ref.md5                     # reference md5
 │   └── ref.yaml                    # information about the reference
 └── info.yaml                       # information about the database
 ```

 Every subdirectory contains two `BigWig` files that can be opened in a traditional genome browser.
 The `map_all.bw` file, for every position in the reference genome, represents the number of overlapping k-mers from the risky sequences, while `map_uniq.bw` contains only unique k-mers (i.e., k-mers overlapping only that genomic region).
 These two files enable stringency computation.

 ##### Update a track

-You can update tags for an existing track using the database command by providing the full track-defining parameters and replacement tags:
+You can update tags for an existing track using the database command by providing the full track-defining parameters (`-d`, `-r/--ref`, `-q/--track`, `-k`, `-w`, BWA parameters, `-t/--tags`) and replacement tags:

 ```
 wizardeye database update track-tags -d /path/to/database \